MonopolyTechnic/simple-banking-system/README.md

 - `LOGO` should include the url of or file path to the bank's logo.
 - `BANNER` should include the url of or file path to the image to be used for the top banner.
 - `PRIMARY_HEX` should include the hex code for the primary color of the website.
 Note: include the `#` (e.g. `#545F71`)

+### Email Setup
+In `.env`, there are two keys for `EMAIL_SENDER` and `EMAIL_PASSWORD`.
+This is for the purpose of sending 2FA codes.
+- `EMAIL_SENDER` should be the Gmail account to send these codes.
+- `EMAIL_PASSWORD` should contain the app password for the Gmail account.
+See [this link](https://support.google.com/accounts/answer/185833?hl=en) for more info on app passwords.